DNNCommunity/DNNDocs/content/features/content-management/localization/index.md

 ![Step2-enable-language](https://user-images.githubusercontent.com/44900498/157099882-7d4f2ad5-58fa-492d-a62b-0d6044c1f89a.jpg)

 Step 3: Enable Content Localization
-  * It is recommended to flip the radio button `Make All Pages Translatable` on because this will make unique copies of each page that represents the translation of that page.
+  * It is recommended to flip the radio button `Make All Pages Translatable` on because this will make unique copies of each page that represent the translation of that page.

 > [!Warning]
 > The default language can not be changed afterwards.